Refusing One Breast - Breast Preference

 Is your baby refusing one breast suddenly?

-No two breasts are the same when you compare milk flow, the volume expressed, and the size.
 No two sides of a person's body are the same.
-Most of the time, the difference in breast size is not apparent to others.
+Most times, the difference in breast size is not noticeable to others.

 It is perfectly okay to continue to let your baby feed from only one side while you pump the other or even let it dry up; this is a personal decision.